RSE-Sheffield/RSE-Sheffield.github.io/_posts/2022-03-10-reproducible-matlab.md

 Version control is far more than these two words suggest, and enables a far more secure, dynamic and collaborative approach to developing code than without it.
 Of course, this is far more wide-ranging than just MATLAB, and as RSEs our first recommendation to researchers is to employ a version control system if they don't already.
 Spending time learning how to use `git`, for instance, will pay dividends.

 #### Which version control system?
 (VCS)
 At the time of writing, there is one answer to this question, namely `git`.
 Developed in 2006, `git` has become the _de facto_ standard VCS and for many developers is synonymous with the concept.
-As a researcher you may, however, come across older codebases controlled with other systems such as Subversion (SVN), but `git` is the way to go at present.
+As a researcher you may, however, come across older codebases controlled with other systems such as Subversion (SVN), but `git` is the way to go for new projects at present.

 #### Why use version control?
 Version control allows you to capture snapshots of your code as you develop (in `git` these are called **commits**), meaning that you can go back if you want to.
 Furthermore, you can create _branches_ to try out new ideas without fear of breaking your existing code - your main branch is still there!
 All this without making numerous copies and archives of your code.
 A VCS also allows you to merge one branch into another; so when you're happy with your exploratory branch, you can combine it with your main branch!